HendrikCromboom/name-of-your-business/README.md

 ##### Individual Requirements

-[ ] Make page fully accessible for the visualy impaired/blind
+[ ] Make page fully accessible for the visually impaired/blind

 [X] Have a footer